 The S&P Ratings (Also from Football Outsiders) is a play based analysis (rather than possession based) and M is ranked #19 overall, #18 in offense, and #27 in defense.
 The S&P ratings DO include games against non-FBS opponents (go figure).

 The FEI is a drive based analysis considering each of the nearly 20,000 drives each year in FBS vs. FBS college football.
 The data is filtered to eliminate garbage time (at the half or end of game) and is adjusted for opponent.
 A team is rewarded for playing well against good teams (win or lose) and is punished more severely for playing poorly against bad teams than it is rewarded for playing well against bad teams.

 National Rankings: The rankings for offense and defense are based on scoring (yardage statistics are inherently flawed).
 These are simply raw numbers without any adjustments for opponent, garbage time, or anything else.
 The data is from TeamRankings and includes only games between two FBS teams.

-Points Per Possession: The defense played very well and allowed just 1.3 PPP.
-The offense also played well but the TOs just were too much to overcome.
-M lost almost 14 points due to their TOs.
-The overall average for offense points per possession is 2.5 and for defense points per possession is 2.0.
+Points Per Possession: Cumulative PPPo is 2.6 for the offense and 1.6 for the defense.
+M finished 2011 outscoring opponents by almost a 2:1 margin with PPPo for offense of 2.8 and defense of 1.4.
 The 2 charts show the raw data for offense and defense with the number of possessions adjusted for "kneel downs" at the half or end-of-game (maximum deduction = 2).

 Using Scoring Offense and Scoring Defense National Rankings for the past 5 years (FBS AQ teams only), this table shows the percentage of teams that finish the season with a +WLM and a +5 WLM.
 For example, teams that finished in the Top 40 in both offense and defense had a 100% chance to be +WLM and an 82% chance to be +5 WLM (9-4 or better).